DigitalState/Platform/README.md

    docker exec -it sdk /bin/sh
    ```

-At this point, you have the SDK container running locally as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.
+At this point, you have the SDK container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

 The next step would be to deploy a local [lab environment](sdk/documentation/lab/index.md).